Doctor insights on:

 - Can a pet scan miss cancer?

 - Pap miss ais

-- Can you have cervical cancer with a normal pap smear?
+- Can endometrial cancer be detected by a pap smear?

 - Can cervical cancer be detected by pap smear?